quarter-on-causality/quarter-on-causality.github.io/_pages/home_practice.md

           </div>
           <div id="pps-bio" class="panel-collapse collapse in"><div class="panel-body">
             <p class="speaker-bio">
-           Pedro Sanchez is PhD student at The University of Edinburgh supervised by Professor Sotirios Tsaftaris and Dr Alison O’Neil.
+           Pedro Sanchez is a Ph.D. student at The University of Edinburgh, supervised by Professor Sotirios Tsaftaris and Dr. Alison O'Neil.
 His research focuses on the intersection between causality and machine learning applied to healthcare data.
-He is interested in exploring how understanding the causal structure of a problem improves generalization, merging of multi-modal information and personalized decision-making in machine learning systems.
-He has more than four years of experience in (medical) image processing with deep learning during a MSc, four internships (Canon Medical, General Electric, Samsung, ICube Lab.), and working as a research engineer at Canon Medical Research Europe.
-He holds a Master's degree in Biomedical Engineering from the University of Strasbourg / France and a double degree in electrical engineering and biomedical engineering from the University of Brasilia / Brazil and the University of Strasbourg / France.
+He is interested in exploring how understanding the causal structure of a problem improves generalization, merging of multi-modal information, and personalized decision-making in machine learning systems.
+He has more than four years of experience in (medical) image processing with deep learning during an MSc, four internships (Canon Medical, General Electric, Samsung, ICube Lab.), and working as a research engineer at Canon Medical Research Europe.
+He holds a Master's degree in Biomedical Engineering from the University of Strasbourg, France, and a double degree in electrical engineering and biomedical engineering from the University of Brasilia, Brazil, and the University of Strasbourg, France.
 Previously, He did internships at General Electric Healthcare, Samsumg Research Brazil, and ICube laboratory.</p>
           </div></div>
         </div>
       </div>